jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ![Architecture](architecture.png)

-An external application modifies *ietf-l2vpn* in CONF DS.
-L2VPN can be configured on nodes which are read from *l2vpn-provider-edge-topology*.
+An external application modifies ***ietf-l2vpn*** in CONF DS.
+L2VPN can be configured on nodes which are read from ***l2vpn-provider-edge-topology***.

 - When all changes are done, the external application calls RPC *commit-l2vpn*.
-- The RPC reads *ietf-l2vpn* from CONF DS (the intended state) and from OPER DS (the actual state).
+- The RPC reads ***ietf-l2vpn*** from CONF DS (the intended state) and from OPER DS (the actual state).
-- A diff is created based on intended and actual state.
+- A diff is created based on intended vs actual state.
 - This diff is configured inside network wide transaction on the necessary PE routers by using particular Network Element Plugins.
-- If configuration of routers is successful then a new *ietf-l2vpn* is stored to OPER DS and RPC output is returned with status "complete".
+- If configuration of routers is successful then a new ***ietf-l2vpn*** is stored to OPER DS and RPC output is returned with status "complete".
 - If configuration fails on one of the devices, the rollback of the network wide transaction starts and if the rollback is successful then RPC output has status "commit-failed-rollback-complete", otherwise the status is "inconsistent".
 - The architecture can be extended very easily because Network Element Plugin needs to implement only NEP SPI, rollback, and network element registration. -Note that IOS NEP from the image above is not yet implemented.

 As stated earlier, NEP registers network elements to L2VPN Provider.
-L2VPN Provider stores network elements as nodes to abstract topology *l2vpn-provider-edge-topology* and this topology is a source of nodes which can be used for L2VPN configuration.
+L2VPN Provider stores network elements as nodes to abstract topology ***l2vpn-provider-edge-topology*** and this topology is a source of nodes which can be used for L2VPN configuration.

 #### API description
 The API is described using YANG modules.